-Normally if you can’t make the usual monthly debt payments, you should work out what you can afford to pay across all your debts and divide that amount between your debts “pro rata“.
+Normally if you can’t make the usual monthly debt payments, you should work out what you can afford to pay overall to your debts and divide that amount between your debts pro rata.
 This means that you are paying most to the largest debt.
 Creditors accept that this is the fairest way of making reduced payments in a debt management plan.

 But if you have very little money for your debts, offering a “token payment” of £1 a month to every debt is also acceptable.
 This has the big advantage of being simple – there is no point in messing around with calculations that would pay £2.35 to one debt and 68p to another.
 By making the same small payment to everyone, you are showing that you aren’t ignoring your debts.

 The other common situation is where you have a priority debt that has to be repaid first, for example if you reach an agreement with your council to clear your council tax arrears by paying an extra £80 a month for four months.
 That doesn’t leave you with enough to make the minimum payments on your credit cards, so you offer them a token payment.
 When your council tax arrears are cleared, you can then divide that £80 between your credit cards.

 Why does it matter if my situation is likely to improve?